Agile Testing: Best Practices, Benefits, Drawbacks, and More

 Obviously, these quadrants aren’t rigid compartments.
 They simply serve as a guide, helping development and testing teams better plan their testing strategies and telling them in what order different tests should be done.

-On the other hand, if your priority is business logic, the second quadrant will provide more value.
+On the other hand, if it’s the business logic that you put in priority, the second quadrant will provide more value.
 By running the tests proposed in this section, you’ll ensure that the business rules are applied correctly and no mistakes are introduced into the live system.

 Let’s briefly cover them.